Chamber of Representatives (Belgium): Legislative functions

 Since the elections of 21 May 1995, there has been a breakdown of powers between the Chamber of Representatives and the Senate, which resulted in the Senate having fewer competences than the Chamber of Representatives.
 Prior to that, the Chamber of Representatives and the Senate did the same legislative work on an equal footing.
 This means that both chambers had to pass exactly the same version of a bill.

 In certain matters both the Chamber and the Senate still have equal power, which means that both Chambers must pass exactly the same version of the bill.
-These include constitutional revisions, laws requiring a qualified majority (the so-called "community laws"), laws on the basic structure of the Belgian State, laws approving agreements of cooperation between the Federal State, the Communities and the Regions, laws on the approval of international treaties, and laws on the organisation of the judiciary, the Council of State, and the Constitutional Court of Belgium.
+These include constitutional revisions, laws requiring a qualified majority (the so-called "community laws"), laws on the basic structure of the Belgian state, laws approving agreements of cooperation between the federal state, the communities and the regions, laws on the approval of international treaties, and laws on the organisation of the judiciary, the Council of State, and the Constitutional Court of Belgium.
 However, bills concerning international treaties are introduced in the Senate first before moving on to the Chamber.

+Through functions like the scrutiny of cabinet minister before meetings of the Council of the European Union or European Council, the appointment of EU-rapporteurs and participation in Conference of Parliamentary Committees for Union Affairs the House of Representatives also plays a role in EU policy making.

 For almost all other legislation, the Chamber of Representatives takes precedence over the Senate.
 However, the Senate may still intervene as a chamber of consideration and reflection as it has the opportunity to, within specific time limits, examine the texts adopted by the Chamber and, if there is a reason to do so, make amendments.
 The Chamber can subsequently adopt or reject the amendments proposed by the Senate or make new proposals.
 Whatever the case, the Chamber has the final word on all "ordinary legislation".
 The Senate may also submit a bill it has adopted to the Chamber which can approve, reject or amend it, in this case the Chamber also has the final word.

 There are also certain matters for which the Chamber of Representatives is exclusively responsible.
 These matters include the granting of naturalisations, passing legislation with regard to the civil and criminal liability of the ministers of the Federal Government, the government budget and the State's accounts, appointing parliamentary ombudsmen and examine their activities, and determining military quotas.